Name, registered office, duration

 Minutes of the proceedings and resolutions are kept and signed by the Chairman and the Secretary.

-A member of the Board of Directors may hold up to ten mandates in comparable positions in other undertakings with commercial objects outside the Group, but not more than four mandates at listed entities.
+A member of the Board of Directors may hold up to ten mandates in comparable functions at other companies with an economic purpose outside the Group, but no more than four mandates at listed legal entities.

 If mandates are held in several companies of the same group of companies, they count as one mandate; however, they must not exceed forty mandates for any group of companies.